dmx-systems/dmx-documentation/docs/user.rst

 The Topicmap Panel is the main area of the DMX user interface.
 It displays the currently chosen view.
-The topicmap panel is as wide as your browser window unless you open the :ref:`detail panel<user-the-detail-panel>`.
+The topicmap panel is as wide as your browser window unless you open the :ref:`Detail Panel<user-the-detail-panel>`.

 .. image:: _static/topic-map-panel.png